Das Keyboard

-The first iteration, released in 2005, did not feature mechanical key switches, but in addition to the blank keycaps, it featured a Model-M-inspired design, and individually weighted keypresses, because some keys are pressed with less force than other keys.
+The first iteration, released in 2005, did not feature mechanical key switches, but in addition to the blank keycaps, it featured a Model-M-inspired design, and keys with individual weights that require a different amount of force to press.

 The second iteration in 2006 introduced mechanical key switches using Cherry MX Blue switches.

 The third iteration in 2008 was the first to be offered in both Ultimate (unlabeled) and Professional (labeled) versions.
-This USB-only keyboard also offered six-key rollover capability (the maximum for a conventional USB HID keyboard), an internal two-port USB hub and came with a glossy surface.
+This USB-only keyboard also offered six-key rollover capability (the maximum for a conventional USB HID keyboard), an internal two-port USB hub, and a glossy surface.
 Both 104-key (ANSI) and 105-key layouts (ISO) were offered.

-This version was not without its problems, however, as it became known that key transposition errors could occur at high typing speeds.
+It later became known that key transposition errors could occur at high typing speeds.
 In addition, interoperability issues related to the USB hub and lack of power were noticed with some systems.